 Teaching is never easy… but for so many different reasons

-schools in low income countries may have to cope with large classes, a lack of teaching and learning resources, and often an over-ambitious curriculum
+secondary schools in low income countries may have to cope with large classes, a lack of teaching and learning resources, and often an

 However, while those working in middle- and high-income countries have a wealth of support from the publishing industry (including methodological guides, high quality textbooks, and websites where they can download resources and lesson plans), those working in low-income countries often tend to be neglected by many of the larger publishers.
 This tends to leave the teachers with some of the greatest needs in the world with perhaps the least support.
 This is especially true of the English language teaching (ELT) sector, where international publishers often sell the same products, courses and methodological guides to teachers all around the world.